-- Lithium carbonate price increases impacting BESS prices - Global competition for key components and technologies impacting wind turbine prices - EPC Contractor resourcing constraints and risk appetites increasing EPC pricing in general
+- Global competition for key components and technologies impacting wind turbine prices - Contractor resourcing constraints and risk appetites increasing pricing in general - Rising fuel and energy costs - Labour shortages - Geopolitical uncertainties impacting international supply chains

 Construction cost growth adds a further element of uncertainty to new construction projects and maintenance activities, as well as inflationary pressures to the economy.
-With construction costs up more than 25% over the past five years, project proponents need to factor in considerable contingencies in addition to prices stated in this 2023 report to allow for uncertainty and movement in construction costs, as well as for operating costs over the life of the project.
+With construction costs up more than 25% over the past five years, project proponents need to factor in considerable contingencies in addition to prices stated in this 2024 report to allow for uncertainty and movement in construction costs, as well as for operating costs over the life of the project.